 9. Sleep Cycle Alarm Clock

-Is one of your New Year’s resolutions to get more sleep and stop the endless scrolling through Instagram before bed?
+Are you wanting to get more sleep and stop the endless scrolling through Instagram before bed?
 Sleep Cycle Alarm Clock is an intelligent alarm clock that tracks your sleep patterns and wakes you up in light sleep, helping you to feel more rested and energised.

 Leading messaging app Viber, connects over 900 million users around the globe and is a digital platform that provides users with access to supportive online communities and groups.
 Online communities are a great way in which people can hold themselves accountable and seek motivation from likeminded individuals.
 Group chats can offer support for fitness, cooking and book recommendations.

-Streaks is a to-do list that helps you form good habits, and an essential app to hold you accountable to all your New Year’s goals.
+Streaks is a to-do list that helps you form good habits, and an essential app to hold you accountable to all your goals.
 The app allows you to track up to twelve tasks you want to complete each day and the goal is to build a streak of consecutive days.
 Whether it is going for a run, reading a chapter of a book or quitting smoking – Streaks can help you keep track of these tasks.